leonjza/sunsynktray-win/README.md

 ## installation

 Check out the latest release Assets for `SunSynkTrayInstaller.zip`.
 This installer should install the app in your local `%AppData%` folder.
-Once installer, search for `SunSynkTray` in your start menu, and open the settings menu from the tray icon that should appear.
+Once installed, search for `SunSynkTray` in your start menu, and open the settings menu from the tray icon that should appear.